 - "I don't know how much of the Federation still exists, I simply do my part to keep it alive."
 (Aditya Sahil)

-- Remarkable scene: Aditya Sahil begins every day with classical music, gets up from his holographic bed, brushes his teeth with a holographic beam, takes place at his holographic desk and scans in vain for signals.
+- Remarkable scene: Aditya Sahil begins every day with classical music, gets up from his programmable matter bed, brushes his teeth with a beam, takes place at his programmable matter desk and scans in vain for signals.

 - Remarkable scenery: The exterior shots of the planet Hima were filmed in Iceland.
 It gives this episode a scenic dimension that probably no other Trek episode had before.

-- Remarkable technology: The future comes with tactile interfaces, portable transporters and non-lethal weapons that create a shockwave.
+- Remarkable technology: The future comes with tactile interfaces and other objects made of programmable matter, portable transporters and non-lethal weapons that create a shockwave.
 Quantum slipstream drive appears to be a standard (provided there is dilithium).

 - Remarkable species: Cosmo Trait, the man Booker stole the trance worm from, is meant to be a Betelgeusian, a species that was created for "Star Trek: The Motion Picture" but was barely visible in the film.
 We also see a Lurian, Morn's race, among the guards.
 And a Cardassian.

 - The Burn took place some 100 to 120 years prior to 3188.